15 Best Things to Do in Orange (Top Attractions)

 Be mindful, though, that both these caves are less impressive than the Arch Cave, so you won’t miss much if you skip this walking track.

-Also note that the walk to these two caves isn’t very inspiring.
-Therefore, we only recommend visiting the Verandah and Tunnel caves if you have time to spare and feel like a bit of hiking.
+Also, note that the walk to these two caves isn’t very inspiring.
+Therefore, we only recommend visiting the Verandah and Tunnel caves if you have time to spare and feel like hiking.

-The scenic Towac Pinnacle Lookout, on the east side of Mount Canobolas, southwest of Orange, offers fantastic district views over the Towac Valley and beyond.
+The scenic Pinnacle Lookout (or Towac Pinnacle Lookout), on the east side of Mount Canobolas, southwest of Orange, offers fantastic district views over the Towac Valley and beyond (see map).

 A short but steep walking track leads to this lookout, with a fenced platform located on top of a rock formation.